bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:22:39

-Fair.
 All right, let's move on to the third point.
 So we mentioned the change on the peer-to-peer network, the block header thing, and we just mentioned RBF.
 And then the third point is this related to descriptor wallets and migration to the descriptor wallets?

 Sjors Provoost: 00:22:52

-Yeah I'm not sure how much we covered the descriptor wallets so far but the gist of it is that the Bitcoin Core wallet is quite old.
+Yeah, I'm not sure how much we covered the descriptor wallets so far but the gist of it is that the Bitcoin Core wallet is quite old.

 It used to be just a bag of keys and then given a private key, the wallet would have to pay attention to certain scripts.
 I think in one of the first episodes we explained what scripts are.

 But the simplest scripts is just that anybody with the public key can spend this coin.
-The second simplest script is the anybody with the hash of the public key, like, you know, can spend the coin or anybody with the, you know, the public key for which the hash is blah, blah, blah.
+The second simplest script is that anybody with the hash of the public key, like, you know, can spend the coin or anybody with the, you know, the public key for which the hash is blah, blah, blah.
 Yeah.
 And then there was, but then later on came SegWit and that created another two variations of how you could spend the coins.
 Because you had the address of BC1, and you had the address that looked like a P2SH address with SegWit wrapped in it.